 PARIS, France — Kering SA reported third-quarter revenue that trailed estimates as its Gucci luxury-goods brand posted the weakest growth in four years.

 More than just the trendy bag of the moment, fashion backpacks are becoming a true wardrobe staple.
 BoF reports.

-MILAN, Italy — Today, BoF's trusty contributing photographer Sonny Vandevelde brings us backstage imagery from the Gucci, N21 by Alessandro Dell' Acqua, Max Mara, Fendi, Just Cavalli and Prada shows, held on the opening two days of Milan Fashion Week.
+MILAN, Italy — BoF contributing photographer Sonny Vandevelde brings us backstage imagery from the Gucci, Alberta Ferretti, MaxMara, Fendi, Just Cavalli and Prada shows, held on days one and two of Milan Fashion Week.

 No longer confined to the fringes of fashion, the goth aesthetic is being mined by a wider spectrum of designers, observes Eugene Rabkin.

 The China Edit is a weekly curation of the most important fashion business news and analysis from and about the world’s largest luxury market.

 BEIJING, China — China will widen the scope of its consumption tax to include more luxury goods, the official Xinhua News Agency reported, a sign that some high-end brands may become more expensive for purchasers on the mainland.

 MILAN, Italy — Prada SpA’s first-half sales growth fell to a third of last year’s as China luxury demand cooled amid a slowdown in the world’s second-largest economy.

 The Philippines has long been overshadowed by its larger neighbours and underestimated by international fashion brands.
 Now the country is reporting faster economic growth than China.
 BoF reports.